WWE News: Controversial Finish For The WWE ‘Royal Rumble’ Match In The Works?

 - Shawn Michaels vs. The Rock

-In an overwhelming 55% of the votes, Undertaker vs. Goldberg was the top choice.
+In an overwhelming 55 percent of the votes, Undertaker vs. Goldberg was the top choice.

 While it does not look like this match will happen at WrestleMania, or even at all, a face-off between the two would be fascinating to see.